-Colorado College places a high priority on keeping its campus safe for students, faculty, staff, and visitors.
-To ensure that effective crime prevention strategies are in place, it is important that we gather information regarding crimes in and around our campus.
-Campus Safety works closely with the Colorado Springs Police Department to share information about crimes that have occurred or patterns and trends that could pose a threat to the campus community.
+Colorado College places a high priority on striving to keep its campus and non-campus locations safe for students, faculty, staff, and visitors (including invited guests).
+To ensure that effective crime prevention strategies are in place, it is important that we gather information regarding crimes in and around our campus and non-campus locations.
+Campus Safety works closely with the Colorado Springs Police Department (or "CSPD") and other law enforcement agencies with relevant jurisdiction to share information about crimes that have occurred or patterns and trends that could pose a threat to the Colorado College community, and also to address crimes and other behavior that is reported to Campus Safety.